Henri Bergson: Early years

-Henri Bergson's family lived in London for a few years after his birth, and he obtained an early familiarity with the English language from his mother.
-Before he was nine, his parents settled in France, Henri becoming a naturalized French citizen.
+Bergson's family lived in London for a few years after his birth, and he obtained an early familiarity with the English language from his mother.
+Before he was nine, his parents settled in France, and Henri became a naturalized French citizen.

-Henri Bergson married Louise Neuberger, a cousin of Marcel Proust, in 1891.
-(The novelist served as best man at Bergson's wedding.)
+Bergson married Louise Neuberger, a cousin of Marcel Proust, in 1891.
+(Proust served as best man at the wedding.)
 Henri and Louise Bergson had a daughter, Jeanne, born deaf in 1896.
-Bergson's sister, Mina Bergson (also known as Moina Mathers), married the English occult author Samuel Liddell MacGregor Mathers, a founder of the Hermetic Order of the Golden Dawn, and the couple later relocated to Paris as well.
+Bergson's sister, Mina Bergson (also known as Moina Mathers), married the English occult author Samuel Liddell MacGregor Mathers, a founder of the Hermetic Order of the Golden Dawn, and the couple later relocated to Paris.